HemanthSabbella/pointSpectra/README.md

 **Note:** We have been working to test more analytes to validate the robustness of pointSpectra, stay tuned to this space for more results.

-> pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISc.
+> pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISc under the guidance of Dr. Chetan Singh Thakur.
 For any clarification and details about replication please contact the author at hemanthrs@iisc.ac.in

 > Team members: Dr. S. C. G. Kiruba Daniel, Poojitha S Pai